Dos de Mayo Uprising: Aftermath

 Napoleon started his invasion of Spain with the Battle of Zornoza.

-In popular culture
+Commemoration

 The Second of May is now a public holiday in the Community of Madrid.
 The place where the artillery barracks of Monteleón was located is now a square called the Plaza del Dos de Mayo, and the district surrounding the square is known as Malasaña in memory of one of the heroines of the revolt, the teenager Manuela Malasaña, who was executed by French troops in the aftermath of the revolt.

-Several memorials to the heroes of 2 May are located over the city, including the Monumento a los Caídos por España (Monument to those who fell to their deaths for Spain).
+Several memorials to the heroes of 2 May are located around Madrid, including the Monumento a los Caídos por España (Monument to those who fell to their deaths for Spain).

+The name of the Spanish Navy screw frigate Villa de Madrid, in commission from 1863 to 1884, although literally meaning simply "City of Madrid", was chosen with the intention of honoring the role of the people of Madrid in the Dos de Mayo Uprising.